-The District offers post-retirement health insurance benefits to employees based on their length of employment.
+The District offers post-retirement health insurance benefits to employees based on their length of employment and only to employees that were hired prior to January 1, 1999.
 Expenditures for post-retirement health care benefits are recognized on a monthly basis as the premiums are paid.
-For the year ending December 31, 2022, the District paid \$7,051 in costs associated with these post-retirement benefits.
+For the year ending December 31, 2023, the District paid \$5,394 in costs associated with these post-retirement benefits.